-A construct "#" is defined, similar to "\", for defining lists of elements.
-The full form is "<n>#<m>element" indicating at least <n> and at most <m> elements, each separated by one or more commas (",") and OPTIONAL linear white space (LWS).
-This makes the usual form of lists very easy; a rule such as ( \LWS element \( \LWS ", " \LWS element )) can be shown as an de snown as 1#element
+A construct "#" is defined, similar to "", for defining lists of elements.
+The full form is "<n>#<m>element" indicating at least <n> and at most <m> elements, each separated by one or more commas (", ") and OPTIONAL linear white space (LWS).
+This makes the usual form of lists very easy; a rule such as can be shown as

+(LWS element (LWS "," LWS element))

+1#element

 Wherever this construct is used, null elements are allowed, but do not contribute to the count of elements present.
 That is, "(element), , (element)" is permitted, but counts as only two elements.
 Therefore, where at least one element is required, at least one non-null element MUST be present.
-Default values are 0 and infinity so that "#element" allows any number, including zero; "l#element" requires at least one; and "l#2element" allows one or two.
+Default values are 0 and infinity so that "#element" allows any number, including zero; "1#element" requires at least one; and "1#2element" allows one or two.